Scottish Castles: The Best of Scotland’s Castles

 Built in the 14 century, Tantallon Castle is a castle based in East Lothian which is described as ‘semi ruined’.
 Despite being described so, it is still impressively intact considering the age and location of the castle.
 It is perched on a hill overlooking the Firth of Forth, and has endured harsh sea winds for hundreds of years.
 The castle is accessible throughout most of the year, however due to it’s proximity to the sea it is often forced to close access to the public in averse weather.

 The castle is built with red sandstone and still has a distinctively red tinge to it.
-Tantallon is one of the most popular castles in Scotland, proving particularly popular with filmmakers, as it’s dramatic location translates very well to the big screen.
+Tantallon is one of the most popular Scottish castles, proving particularly popular with filmmakers, as it’s dramatic location translates very well to the big screen.
 If you’re into wildlife then on a clear day the castle also makes a great vantage point for watching gannets and other seabirds on the North Sea.

 Rothesay, Isle of Bute

 Rothesay Castle is a ruined Castle in Bute, which is in the West of Scotland.
-Although dating back from the 13th century, it has withstood the test of time incredibly well and is still very intact, making it a particularly popular castle to visit.
+Although dating back from the 13th century, it has withstood the test of time incredibly well and is still very intact, making it a particularly popular choice amongst Scottish castles to visit.
 There is also a broad moat surrounding the castle, which made it very difficult to attack.
 The castle was mostly known for being associated with the Stewart kings of Scotland.

 It is Scotland’s only circular curtain wall, the shape of which is still very visible.
 A wooden bridge leads over the moat for easy access to the castle.
 There is also a small visitor centre with a shop which is worth a visit if you want to learn more about the history of this fascinating castle.